donut/OCamURL-server/README.md

 ### Compliation and Installation Setup ###

 The .install and .opam files need to be setup correctly.
-I haven't had time to look into how to set those up properly.

 ## Known Issues ##

 ### Parameter count mismatch ###
-In `Lib.Schema.Generate_alias_mut.insert_alias_with_unique_name` runs into an error when trying to insert a duplicate name:
+`Lib.Schema.Generate_alias_mut.insert_alias_with_unique_name` sometimes runs into an error when trying to insert a duplicate name:

 > Failure "exec: (0) parameter count mismatch"